wp-plugins/statcounter-popular-posts/readme.txt

 == Screenshots ==

-Screenshots will be soon available.
+Screenshots is available at http://subinsb.com/wp-statcounter-popular-posts-plugin

 == Changelog ==